mexx/FeatureSwitcher/README.markdown

 ## How to use it

-Create a class that names your feature and implements the IFeature interface.
+Create a class that names your feature and mark it with the `IFeature` interface.

 	class Sample : IFeature {}

-In the code where you need the switch simply ask FeatureSwitcher if your feature is enabled or disabled

-	Feature<Sample>.Is().Enabled
-	Feature<Sample>.Is().Disabled
+Ask whether `Feature<Sample>.Is().Enabled` or `Feature<Sample>.Is().Disabled`.

-If your have an instance of your feature and want to check it is enabled or disabled
+With an instance of your feature

 	var sample = new Sample();

-	sample.Is().Enabled
-	sample.Is().Disabled
+Ask whether `sample.Is().Enabled` or `sample.Is().Disabled`.

+### Configuration

-By default all features are disabled.
-You can provide an own behavior simply by pass it into the configuration.
+By default all features are disabled and named by fullname of the type.

-	Features.Are.ConfiguredBy.Custom(new MyBehavior());

-By default fullname of the type is used to name a feature.
-To provide an own naming strategy simply pass it into the configuration.
+You can provide an own behavior or naming strategy simply by pass it into the configuration.

-	Features.Are.NamedBy.Custom(new MyNaming());
+	Features.Are
+		.ConfiguredBy.Custom(behavior).And
+		.NamedBy.Custom(namingConvention);

 ### Multi tenancy / context support